Teaching Scholarships & Grants

 Learn more about becoming an English teacher.
 Often times, English teachers earn degrees in Secondary Education or a Bachelor's in Education.
 Many English teachers even go on to earn a Master's Degree in Education in order to advance their careers.

 The Fulbright Awards offer a number of scholarship programs crossing many major fields so that American students can study and work abroad as part of their degree, and to get working experience.
 One of the most successful and best-known scholarship areas is the TEFL (Teaching English as a Foreign Language).
 Named in honor of J. William Fulbright, it provides funding for international relations through education.
 Applicants must be looking to study or work abroad as part of their education.
-For more information about Fulbright TEFL scholarships, go here.
+For more information, visit Fulbright TEFL scholarships.

 Though you may apply for the GMF to study for any major, it is most encouraging of those wishing to enter into education as a career (and therefore it is applicable to any degree type listed here).
 Set up by Bill Gates to enable the underprivileged into higher education, applicants must be an ethnic minority within the US and either a citizen, permanent resident or American National.
-It is a full scholarship fund that can be applied for undergraduate, postgraduate,or doctoral studies.
+It is a full scholarship fund that can be applied for undergraduate, postgraduate, or doctoral studies.
 You must have applied for the PELL grant to be eligible.
-More information is here.
+For more information, visit the Gates Millennium Scholars Program.

 Deadline: 31st January (the same every year)